lazywinadmin/lazywinadmin.github.io/_posts/2015/2015-10-20-Montreal_PowerShell_User_Group_#02_-_Using_the_PipelineCreating_Script_and_Function.md

 Room: Jack Warner (In front of elevators)

 # Participant prize draw
-We will have a draw at the end of the meeting (A couple of Games/Movies) We'll use <span style="font-family: Courier New, Courier, monospace; font-size: large;">Get-Random of course ;-)
+We will have a draw at the end of the meeting (A couple of Games/Movies) We'll use `Get-Random` of course ;-)

 # Sponsors